The complete guide to the best things to do in Vancouver, Canada!

-Located on the grounds that was once a golf course, these gardens were opened in 1975 and named after a local lumberman.
+Located on the grounds that were once a golf course, these gardens were opened in 1975 and named after a local lumberman.

 Covering about 55 acres here you’ll be able to find local and native flowers and plants, a totem pole garden and a vegetable garden.

-Operated and kept by numerous volunteers the lush ground of VanDusen are some of the most well kept in the country.
+Operated and kept by numerous volunteers the lush grounds of VanDusen are some of the most well-kept in the country.

 In the spring you’ll be able to see gorgeous colours blooming around every corner.

 One of the most impressive sights is the rhododendron garden bursting with beautiful flowers.

 There are also special events that take place throughout the year that visitors are encouraged to take part in.